-Semuc Champey Guatemala is one of the highlights of most backpackers’ visit to Central America.
+Semuc Champey Guatemala is one of the highlights of most people’s visit to Central America.
 Beautiful turquoise pools amid the lush Guatemalan jungle certainly is a sight to behold.
-However, a 2-day detour between Antigua and Flores in northern Guatemala, if you are on a tight schedule, think very carefully if you have time to fit in this little slice of paradise.
-Once you have decided to go, the next decision is whether to take a Semuc Champey tour, or to visit independently.
+However, as a visit to Semuc Champey requires a 2-day detour between Antigua and Flores in northern Guatemala, if you are on a tight schedule think very carefully if you have time to fit in this little slice of paradise.
+Once you have decided to go, the next decision is whether to take a Semuc Champey tour or to visit independently.

 How to Get to Semuc Champey Guatemala

-***WARNING: ONLY BUY YOUR ONWARD SHUTTLE TICKET FROM YOUR HOSTEL IN LANQUIN.
-THERE ARE SCAMMERS ON THE SHUTTLES FROM FLORES TO LANQUIN WHO WILL SELL YOU FAKE TICKETS AND NO SHUTTLE TURNS UP***
+***WARNING: ONLY BUY YOUR ONWARD SHUTTLE TICKET FROM YOUR HOTEL OR HOSTEL IN LANQUIN.
+THERE ARE SCAMMERS ON THE SHUTTLES FROM FLORES TO LANQUIN WHO WILL SELL YOU FAKE TICKETS FOR YOUR ONWARD JOURNEY, BUT NO SHUTTLE TURNS UP***

 Hostels in Semuc Champey Guatemala